Get help with your claim

 My Settlement Questions:

 Your deductible represents the amount of a covered loss that you are responsible for as defined by your policy.
-For example, if your covered damages total $3,000 and your deductible is $500, Americas will pay you $2,500.
+For example, if your covered damages total $3,000 and your deductible is $500, Americas will pay you $2,500 (not taking into account depreciation).

 The deductible is the out of pocket expense for which you are responsible.
 Americas automatically subtracts your deductible from the total amount of your covered damages.